 Many medical schools are offering transition-to-residency programs and boot camps.

-What medical students transitioning to residency should “be thinking about is how to recognize sick patients and do basic life-support tasks,” she said.
+What medical students transitioning to residency should “be thinking about is how to recognize sick patients and do basic life-support tasks,” said Dr. Caretta-Weyer, an AMA member who is currently a medical school admissions and assessment dean in California.
 “What I often will tell students is if you haven’t done any sort of training in scenarios where there are more potentially unstable patients, you should.
 Whether that’s in a clinical or simulation setting, it will prepare you for the things you are going to do in residency.”

 Get a view of where you stand